morningconsult/docker-credential-vault-login/README.md

 ### Docker configuration

-Once you have the `docker-credential-vault-login` binary, place it on your `PATH` and set the contents of your `~/.docker/config.json` file to be:
+Once you have the `docker-credential-vault-login` binary, place it in a location on your `PATH` and set the contents of your `~/.docker/config.json` file to be:

 ```json
 {